GalaxyRoblox/Policies/docs/admin.md

 The new moderation system will run differently than before.
 There are two different variants to the system, one is for ingame actions, and the other is for the chat.
 Every person will have essentially a twenty (20) point limit on both systems, where certain infractions generate more than others.
 These points drop off after a certain amount of time, except in more serious cases such as the Forbidden Violations.
 At a certain level of points, you will receive warnings for your actions.
 Then you’ll receive bans, and ultimately permanent bans.
 There will no longer be a procedure of essentially going back and forth between moderation types.
 Instead, they’ll all accumulate towards a collective score.

-All users will have a 20 point limit on ingame infractions, and chat infractions.
+All users will have a 20-point limit on in-game infractions, and chat infractions.
 Four points drop off after 4 weeks once the most recent infraction runs its course (ie 14d ban starts and ends, the timer begins.)

 Minor Infractions of both types will incur one (1) point.
 Major Infractions of both types will incur five (5) points.